cr0mbly/flame-analyzer/README.md

 # Flame analyzer

 This package is an often used part of our debug environment at Publons.
-It helps benchmark and explain inefficiencies is pieces of code, you might find that this helps you too!
+It helps benchmark and explain inefficiencies in pieces of code as well as our dependencies on different service response times.

-There's four kinds of Context managers we support with this application
+There are four kinds of Context managers we support with this package

 - FileFlame
 - InlineFlame